N1GHTR4NG3R/Discmod/README.md

 a staff area, but no modlogs channel it will create it, and if you don't have a staff area, It will also create that.
 It then checks for a moderation role that is pre-defined within the general.json file, If no match id found, It will create the role "Moderator" and assign basic permissions needed for a moderator, It then ties this role to the staff area category, which in turn, the modlogs channel is locked to the same permissions as the staff area.
 No input is needed from the user, other than inviting the bot.
+At this point the bot will add the GuildID, GuildName, GuildMemberCOunt, GuildOwner and GuildOwnerID to the database.
+It also has guildPrefix here, for a webapp to be built later on to change this, and a few other features.

 # Member Join / leave logs
 The bot will log when a member joins or leaves the guild, outputting their username, avatar and date/time they left, This can